ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 ```

 The next three components are:
-- The memberHasRolesFromArgs function, used later in the body of the message function, reads arguments fed into the bot for if a member has all of the listed roles.
+- The `memberHasRolesFromArgs` function, tests a member's roles against the roles provided in `args`.
+The details of this function will be covered in the [next post](argUtils.md).
-- The VIPRoleList array, which is an array of role names that are immune to bot commands such as `kick` or `ban
+- The `VIPRoleList` array, an array of role names granted immunity to commands such as `kick` or `ban`
-- The isMemberVIP function, which tests for whether the user has a VIP role
+- The `isMemberVIP` function, which tests whether the user has a VIP role

 ```typescript
 //client.on("message"... part 4